 Despite compositional and isotopic similarities with the low-FeO chondritic clasts in IIE irons such as Netshaëvo, the low petrologic type of Moorabie and other reduced unequilibrated ordinary chondrites are inconsistent with the highly metamorphosed character of the silicates in these irons.
 Therefore, the IIE parent body cannot be the parent body of the reduced ordinary chondrites.
 By the same token, no low-FeO clasts have been identified within H chondrite breccias, indicating that this is not the parent body either.
 These observations would suggest that this low-FeO group samples one or more unrecognized ordinary chondrite parent bodies.
 Resolution of the true origin of the reduced unequilibrated ordinary chondrites such as Moorabie will require further investigation.

 Trapped noble gas studies were conducted by Matsuda et al. (2010) on both a dark inclusion and a matrix sample from Moorabie.
-The trapped noble gas ratios in the dark inclusion were found to be similar to Q noble gases, while those from the matrix had a much lower abundance and a different composition.
+The trapped noble gas ratios in the dark inclusion were found to be similar to Q-type gases ("Q" for 'quintessence', including He, Ne, Ar, Kr, and Xe), while those from the matrix had a much lower abundance and a different composition.
 It was suggested that thermal metamorphism may be the cause of the lower abundance and different composition of Q noble gases in the matrix.

 It has been found that a positive correlation exists between petrologic type and shock stage (Rubin, 2004).
 However, Moorabie is not typical of most other unequilibrated chondrites in that it is significantly shocked to stage S45.
 This is contrary to the expectation that a porous, volatile-rich, petrologic type-3 chondrite would most likely be destroyed in an impact that resulted in a shock stage as high as S45.
 The Moorabie specimen shown above is a 49.4 g partial slice.